cs1302uga/cs1302-ce07/README.md

    `getLicenseClass` method.
 What is the fully qualified name of the class that you added?

+1. Update the `main` method in the `cs1302.ce07.Driver` class:

+   * Instead of creating multiple `Drivable` variable, refactor the code to take a single array of `Drivable` objects.
+Something like the following (may need to be modified):

+     ```java
+     Drivable drivables = new Drivable[] {
+         new Car(185.5), // fast car
+	 new Car(75.0)   // slow car
+     };
+     ```

+   * Loop over the array, and call the `test` method twice one each array element with different `speedupAmount` and `slowdownAmount` values.

-1. Update the `main` method in the `cs1302.ce07.Driver` class to create an object of the class you added in the previous step and test it with the `test` method.
+   * Add an object of the class you added in the previous step to the end of the array.

    Recompile all code and test it by running `cs1302.ce07.Driver`.
    Is the output what you expected?

 1. Regenerate the API documentation website for all of the code in the `cs1302` package.